 - If large cracks start appearing in your walls which is typically around door or window frames and are at least 3mm in width

 - An extension can also show you some common signs, look for any cracks where it meets the main property

 If you see a small crack line in your ceiling or wall, chances are most of the time it’s just the paint & it’s through the temperature changes in the room causing the paint to shrink and expand, eventually causing small cracks.
 This is nothing to worry about, just paint over it!

-We touched on this a little bit earlier in the article, but if you have subsidence then it’s unlikely that a mortgage buyer will be able to purchase your property as it will come up in the lenders report and they typically won’t lend money on a property with this issue.
+We touched on this a little bit earlier in the article, but if you have subsidence then it’s unlikely that a house repayments buyer will be able to purchase your property as it will come up in the lenders report and they typically won’t lend money on a property with this issue.
 This means that your pool of buyers who will purchase your home is limited, here are the options you may have: